mob-sakai/MirrorReflectionEffectForUGUI/README.md

 ===

 ### NOTE: This project *will be* merged to [UIEffect](https://github.com/mob-sakai/UIEffect).
+### This project is an experimental phase.
+Please give me ideas for better effects!

 A simple mirror reflection effect for a uGUI without reflection probes or shaders.